panzertard/elitedangerous-notes/docs/_posts/2020-03-09-Back-to-the-Elysia-trail.md

 Time to go flying since I haven't visited neither Plutarch nor Tartarus yet.
 I have been to Elysia.

 ## Plutarch
-Arriving in **Plutarch**, the first ship I see is a anon Type-7 piloted by an NPC named [Azathoth](https://en.wikipedia.org/wiki/Azathoth).
+Arriving in **Plutarch**, the first ship I see is a unnamed Type-7 ship piloted by an NPC named [Azathoth](https://en.wikipedia.org/wiki/Azathoth).
 Lovecraft again.
 The ship flies quite oddly at **2c constantly** away from the star for about 4-5 minutes.
 I have to throttle down to stay behind it.
-At this stage another NPV Vulture appears from nowhere and tries to interdict it.
-Azathoth wins the interdiction and now heads off in a random direction towards the planets.
+At this stage another NPC Vulture appears from nowhere and tries to interdict it. `Azathoth` wins the interdiction and now heads off in a random direction towards the planets.
 I did not follow it further.

 #### Joint Corporate System Installation
 ![Joint Corporate System Installation](https://i.imgur.com/62FSeaB.png)

 ### Another loitering NPC
-Just as I was cruising again another unamed ship of Type-7, piloted by `Trygg` behaved in the same manner.
+Just as I was cruising again another unnamed ship of Type-7, piloted by `Trygg` behaved in the same manner.
 Flying at 1c in certain directions, slowing down and turning, then back to 1-2c constant speed.
 He was above and out of the shipping lanes when he was doing this.
-I followed for 14-15 minutes, this time no interdiction occured.
+I followed for 14-15 minutes, this time no interdiction occurred.

 #### Cosmic Corporate Network installation
 ![Cosmic Corporate Network installation](https://i.imgur.com/nrJXh63.png)